Latham & Watkins

 Continue reading

-But far from home, Latham offers secondments to popular destinations like Hong Kong, Singapore and New York.
-Around a third of trainees usually do an international secondment, though the fact that many admitted choosing not to go on secondment is a true vote of confidence in the London office.
+Further afield, Latham offers secondments to popular destinations like Hong Kong, Singapore and New York.
+Around a quarter of trainees usually do an international secondment, though the fact that many admitted choosing not to go on secondment is a true vote of confidence in the London office.
 An alternative explanation might be found in fears surrounding qualification: “It had always been the only thing I wanted to do during my training contract until I realised having another qualification option is probably a better idea than going abroad.”
 At the end of the day, however, Latham regularly puts in high retention rates and it appears that juniors feel a strong attachment to the firm: “I really admire my law firm and can’t think of a law firm that’s comparable to it”.

 Insider Scorecard